Aroosa-Batool/Lift-vs-Stair-Detector/README.md

 2. Install dependencies:
     ```bash
     npm install
+3. Replace app/(tabs)/SensorScreen line # 5  with ESP32's latest IP

-3. Start the expo go:
+4. Start the expo go:
     ```bash
     npx expo start
-4. Program the ESP32 using the provided Arduino code in the algorithm directory.
+5. Program the ESP32 using the provided Arduino code(change the WiFi credentials) in the BoardCode directory.

 ## Contributing